WLineEdit and WSuggestionPopup share EnterPressed and EscapePressed signals

 Updated by Koen Deforche about 11 years ago

 - Target version set to 3.2.0

 I'm not sure I follow you all the way.
 I'm not sure I believe that google's way is necessarily more convenient than the current behaviour of immediately taking the current suggestion on enter-press.
 In a line-edit (which is the most common use), enter press has no other meaning anyway.

 What I did is that I fixed the situation where enterPressed() or escapePressed() would still be emitted if they were already 'used' by the suggestion popup.
 I can imagine this solves your use-case ?

-Updated by Peter K almost 11 years ago
+Updated by Peter K about 11 years ago

 Thank you for making the changes.
 I have downloaded the latest git version of Wt and ran into 2 issues: